 The Seconded National Expert will perform the following tasks and activities:

-- Produce comparative statistical data and analysis for publication and dissemination;
+- Produce comparative statistical data for publication and dissemination.

-- Provide support in the planning, implementation and the final evaluation of statistical outputs provided by EIGE’s contractors;
+- Provide analytical support in the planning, implementation and the final evaluation of research activities/projects.

-- Follow the latest statistical developments, including new data and data collection methodologies, in the area of gender equality at both national and European levels as well as globally.
+- Follow the latest research developments, including new developing methodologies, in the area of gender equality at both national and European levels as well as globally.